 The Motor City has been fabled in song and story for its innovation and work ethic, yet the decline of the domestic auto industry and the devastating effects of 2008 had some questioning whether Detroit could make a comeback.

 The verdict?
-Detroit real estate investing is hotter than ever if you know where to look and prioritize quality property management.
+Detroit real estate investing has attracted many new investors, especially those who know where to look and prioritize quality property management.

 With high-end retailers like Whole Foods moving in, and high tech stalwarts like Microsoft, Google, and Pinterest opening offices, Detroit’s future is looking bright.
 That’s good news for the housing industry and good news for investors.